Starmer hails Zelensky’s desire for ‘just peace’ amid fears of Russian land grab

 Fresh sanctions are not off the table, Mr Rubio told American broadcasters, though he claimed they would not lead Russia to accept a ceasefire.

-European Commission chief Ursula von der Leyen said it did not matter that Mr Trump was no longer aiming for a ceasefire before brokering a wider peace, as both would “stop the killing”.
+European Commission chief Ursula von der Leyen said it did not matter that Mr Trump was no longer aiming for a ceasefire before brokering a wider peace, as either would “stop the killing”.

 Appearing alongside her at a press conference before the coalition of the willing call, Mr Zelensky agreed, but insisted negotiations needed to result in the “correct steps to have lasting peace, to stop Putin” rather than simply a pause in the war.